MMTLukas/ma-scalable-web/README.md

 ## User Management System

 This service handles the from the users served authentification data.
-As said before, the user needs for every request to any of these services a valid username and password combination.
+The url for the service is **/user**.
+As said before, the user needs for every request to any of the four services a valid username and password combination.
 Three combinations are allowed:

 User  | Password
 ----- | -------------